LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

 **abstract class**
    Logtalk uses a different definition of abstract class: a class that does not inherit a method for creating new instances.
-Notably, the presence of *abstract methods* does not a class abstract.
+Notably, the presence of *abstract methods* (i.e. predicates that are declared but not defined) does not make a class abstract.

 **abstract method**
    Logtalk uses the term *predicate* interchangeably with *method*.
 Predicates